-This Training Framework is based on the empirical study of the procedural rights of suspects in four European Union (EU) jurisdictions – England and Wales, France, the Netherlands and Scotland – conducted in the period 2011-2013.
-The study focused on three of the procedural rights set out in the EU Roadmap for strengthening the procedural rights of suspected and accused persons in criminal proceedings: the right to interpretation and translation; the right to information and the letter of rights; and the right of access to a lawyer before and during police interrogation, as well as the right to silence.
-The results were published in the book Inside Police Custody: An Empirical Account of Suspects’ Rights in Four Jurisdictions, Ius Commune Europaeum No. 113.
+This empirical study of the procedural rights of suspects in four EU jurisdictions – France, Scotland, the Netherlands and England and Wales – focuses on three of the procedural rights set out in the EU Roadmap for strengthening the procedural rights of suspected or accused persons in criminal proceedings – the right to interpretation and translation; the right to information and the letter of rights; and the right to legal assistance before and during police interrogation.

-The research study and development of the training framework was carried out by the Universities of Maastricht, Warwick and the West of England, together with JUSTICE.
+The study was carried out by the Universities of Maastricht, Warwick and the West of England, together with JUSTICE.
 Avon and Somerset Police and the Open Society Justice Initiative were also collaborators on the project.

 Subscribe to the series and receive a 15% discount on each volume.